cdeevfrr/reactgenerators/generators/architecture.md

  - Limit number of generators that can be bought per timestep
  - Setting for "get income from generators before buying at each timestep" or "buy at each timestep before getting income" (right now it's the first)

+ New type of strategy: Specify the type of generator to buy at each timestep.
+The strategy always buys as many as it can during that timestep.
+This might do better for modeling things like stardew, where the amount of money you have at each timestep has a large random component to it, and what really matters for optimization is the day of the month - on each day, given a certain number of sprinklers, there's an optimal crop to buy & you should buy as many as you can.